rbp28668/SkyEchoBridge/readme.md

 ## Building
 This uses GCC and CMake.
 You should just be able to use cmake . followed by make to get an executable.

+# Output
+## Console
+Default output and probably the least useful.
+It should however be possible to pipe stdout into another program (but see Named Pipe below).

+## Serial
+Outputs on the Pi's serial output.

+## UDP network
+This will send NMEA/FLARM data out in uDP packets.
+These can be received by XCSoar IF the networking supports it - but the SkyEcho won't forward packets between connected devices.
+It is however useful for testing.
+## Named pipe